KPRC (AM): Change from music to talk, final years under Hobby ownership (1977–1992)

 Beginning in 1977, KPRC dropped music and changed to a news/talk station.
-KPRC showed improvement in the spring 1977 Arbitron ratings from a year ago, this time averaging 17,200 listeners per 15 minutes and ranking eighth in Houston/Galveston.
+KPRC showed improvement in the spring 1977 Arbitron ratings from the previous year, this time averaging 17,200 listeners per 15 minutes and ranking eighth in Houston/Galveston.

 In 1979, KPRC hired Anita Martini as sports director.
 She was reportedly the first woman to become a radio sports director in a major media market.

 After the 1980 season, KPRC lost the Astros broadcasting rights to KENR in 1981.
 However, KPRC resumed Houston Rockets broadcasts from 1981 to 1985.

 In 1983, the Hobby family corporation was renamed H&C Communications, and it sold the Houston Post to the Toronto Sun Publishing Corporation.

 After decades of being affiliated with NBC, KPRC changed to the CBS Radio Network in February 1988.

 Ten years after the last game broadcast on KPRC, the Houston Astros signed a new contract with KPRC in November 1990 following a mutual agreement with previous station KTRH to end their contract one year early.